stigmergist/thinking-whilst-typing/_posts/2021-03-07-good-dev-from-outside.md

 ### What Needs To Be Verified

-Examples of verification conversations a non-technical person should be able to have answered with the technology team would include:
+Examples of verification conversations a non-technical person should be able to have with the technology team would include:

  - What are the primary value-streams of the business ?
  - What are the value-chains that support the stages of the value-streams ?